junxit/us-congress-bills-112/metadata.md

 - 2011-02-18 — Message on Senate action sent to the House.
 - 2011-02-18 — Received in the House.
 - 2011-02-18 — Referred to the House Committee on Education and the Workforce.
+- 2011-08-01 — Considered under the provisions of rule H. Res.
+384. (consideration: CR H5840-5866; text of amendment in the nature of a substitute: CR H5840-5847)
+- 2011-08-01 — DEBATE - The House proceeded with one hour of debate on S. 365.
+- 2011-08-01 — House amendment offered
+- 2011-08-01 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2011-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-08-01 — On passage Passed with amendment by recorded vote: 269 - 161 (Roll no. 690).
+- 2011-08-01 — Passed/agreed to in House: On passage Passed with amendment by recorded vote: 269 - 161 (Roll no. 690).
+- 2011-08-01 — Rule H. Res.
+384 passed House.
+- 2011-08-01 — Rule provides for consideration of S. 365 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment in the nature of a substitute printed in the report of the Committee on Rules accompanying this resolution shall be considered as adopted.
+All points of order against provisions in the bill, as amended, are waived.
+- 2011-08-01 — Rules Committee Resolution H. Res.
+384 Reported to House.
+Rule provides for consideration of S. 365 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+The amendment in the nature of a substitute printed in the report of the Committee on Rules accompanying this resolution shall be considered as adopted.
+All points of order against provisions in the bill, as amended, are waived.
+- 2011-08-01 — The previous question was ordered pursuant to the rule. (consideration: CR H5865)